Personal Critical Illness Insurance in Alberta

 Should I get critical illness insurance or just save up an emergency fund?

-Self-insuring against critical illness through savings is theoretically possible, but a $100,000-$250,000 emergency fund is far more than most people maintain — and a critical illness can hit before that fund is built.
-Insurance transfers the cost-of-illness risk to an insurer for a manageable monthly premium.
-Most Albertans with families, mortgages, or business obligations find the math works in favour of insurance.
+Self-insuring through savings is technically possible.
+A $100,000-$250,000 emergency fund is far more than most people maintain, though, and critical illness can hit before that fund is built.
+Insurance shifts the cost-of-illness risk to an insurer for a manageable monthly premium.
+For most Albertans with families, mortgages, or business obligations, the math favours insurance.

 Let's Talk About Your Coverage